Abel Tasman Coastal Track huts and campsites

 Akersten Bay campsite is a very cute, and small, campsite perched just above a sandy beach, nestled into the bush.
 First one there gets one of the best campsites in the park.

-The area around Anapai is one of the most dramatic in Abel Tasman, those rock formations are speccy, and this campsite in the kanuka and mahoe shrubbery has more shelter than the famous Mutton Cove not so far away.
+The area around Anapai is one of the most dramatic in Abel Tasman, those rock formations are speccy.

-Smack on the splendid north facing beach, just unveiled in October 2013, Anchorage Hut is genuine five star accommodation, ie, flush toilets, double glazed, filtered water, four separate bedrooms, etc.
+Smack on the splendid north facing beach, unveiled in October 2013, Anchorage Hut is genuine five-star accommodation, ie, flush toilets, double glazed, filtered water, four separate bedrooms, etc.

 Apple Tree Bay campsite is a fairly exposed campsite right on the beach, ie, you camp straight on the sand and there isn’t much shade, but it does have proximity to Marahau.